PASSIONLab/HUNTRESS/README.md

 ## Quick Start <a name="QS"></a>
 If python and dependencies are already installed HUNTRESS can quickly be used as follows(otherwise please follow the installation).

 Download "HUNTRESS.py" from [here]( https://github.com/PASSIONLab/HUNTRESS/blob/master/HUNTRESS.py).
+(Rightclick on raw and select save file as).

 Open Terminal/powershell in the folder containing "HUNTRESS.py" and type: